protocol-fuzzing/edhoc-fuzzer/README.md

 ## Description

-edhoc-fuzzer is a Java tool that performs protocol state fuzzing of EDHOC servers and clients.
+edhoc-fuzzer is a Java tool that performs protocol state fuzzing of EDHOC clients and servers.
+It is derived from the [dtls-fuzzer tool](https://github.com/assist-project/dtls-fuzzer).
 The following functionality is supported:

 1. A state machine model of an EDHOC client/server implementation can be learned